 To search for model legislation, research, reports, and more, type your area of interest into the search bar above.
 You can filter your search by state, level of government, document type, and policy area to match the info you need to your unique community’s progressive goals.

-The law explains the election of Mayor and councilmembers of Takoma Park by Ranked Choice Voting.
+The law establishes Ranked Choice Voting when electing the Mayor and councilmembers of Takoma Park.